noamavisar/dashboard/README.md

 ## Getting Started
 1. Copy `.env.example` to `.env` and fill in credentials.
+   - Leave `DEMO_MODE=true` to explore the app with an example portfolio.
+Set it to `false` and supply IBKR keys to connect to a real account.
 2. Build and run all services:
    ```bash
    docker-compose up --build